Michael Gordon and Bill Morrison talk about their Miami Beach city symphony El Sol Caliente — An Indie Ethos exclusive

 Though Ai seems to taunt the limits of his “rights,” he recognizes the danger of confronting and testing the government.
 He thinks of it as a means of survival.
 “I act brave because I know the danger is really there,” he says.
 “If I don’t act, the danger becomes stronger.”
 He does speak English, as he spent more than 10 years in New York City, starting in the early eighties.
 He immersed himself in the art scene and the place definitely seemed to have a positive influence on his creativity.
 Ironically, the Chinese government was partly responsible for his trip, as it sought to loosen restrictions through cultural exchange programs, allowing Ai to travel and settle in there for a spell.

-As much as his “hooligan” style of expression has became a manner of survival for him personally, he also believes nothing will change if he does not do what he does.
+As much as his “hooligan” style of expression has become a manner of survival for him personally, he also believes nothing will change if he does not do what he does.
 He understands his role in stirring up some of the Chinese.
-The film sets this up beautifully at the beginning through a metaphor of Ai’s cats.
+The film sets this up beautifully at the beginning through a metaphor via Ai’s cats.
 He says he has 40 running around his studio, yet only one of them knows how to open doors.
 He says, had he not ever met this cat who can open doors, he wouldn’t know cats could have the power to open them.
-But there is a human drama in the film, too.
+There is a human drama in the film, too.
 The birth of a son makes him reevaluate the risks he takes, and when he is finally released from jail, he seems shaken, and you can feel the energy of his creativity has been deflated.

 Ai has no delusions of his efforts.
 He says he believes it will take several generations for China to see a fair change.
 The key is to keep the voices alive, to never be sorry.
 At an exhibit at the Tate Modern simply titled “Sunflower Seeds” he had 100 million had-painted porcelain sunflower seeds shipped in and spread across a gallery floor.